 2. Running costs that are incurred to maintain the property

-– council fees, water rates,
+- Council fees, water rates,

-– body corporate fees
+- Body corporate fees

-– bank charges
+- Bank charges

-Your investment property should work for you and not the other way around.
+Note: Your investment property should work for you and not the other way around.

 The best way to manage your records for tax with a minimum of fuss is as follows:

 - Keep records of any expenses you pay yourself.
 Be careful to avoid recording the expenses paid by your real estate agent as you will run the risk of claiming the expenses twice.

-5. You don't need to give your accountant the receipts but file them away in case you are asked for them in an audit by the ATO.
+- You don't need to give your accountant the receipts but file them away in case you are asked for them in an audit by the ATO.

-9. Don't forget to get a Depreciation Schedule from a Quantity Surveyor as your accountant is not permitted to estimate fixtures and fittings or building values.
+- Don't forget to get a Depreciation Schedule from a Quantity Surveyor as your accountant is not permitted to estimate fixtures and fittings or building values.
 This is a very important item as it allows you to claim an expense without having to pay cash for it.
 It's simply a paper deduction but allowed to be claimed against real rent received.

-10. If you have carried out renovations make sure you have a "Scrapping Schedule" that allows you to claim the items you have demolished as a tax deduction.
+- If you have carried out renovations make sure you have a "Scrapping Schedule" that allows you to claim the items you have demolished as a tax deduction.